Pietro Zaglio: Biography

 Having returned from captivity after the signing of the armistice of Villa Giusti, on 1 August 1919, Zaglio assumed command of the "Belluno" Alpini Battalion, which he held for some years.
 In 1932 he was promoted to colonel and assumed command of the 67th Infantry Regiment "Palermo" in Como, keeping it until 1934, when assumed command of the 7th Alpini Regiment in Belluno.
 He was promoted to brigadier general on 16 May 1938 and given command of the infantry of the 17th Infantry Division "Rubicone" in Forlì, which was later renamed 17th Infantry Division Pavia; in May 1939 he assumed command of the division, which at the time of Italy’s entry into World War II, on 10 June 1940, was in stationed in Libya, on the border with French Tunisia.

-After the signing of the armistice of Villa Incisa, on 25 June the Division was transferred to the west of Tripoli, where it remained with coastal defense tasks until April of the following year, then participating in Operation Sonnenblume, the reconquest of Cyrenaica, after the arrival of the Afrika Korps; during this operation, in early April 1941, Zaglio received the surrender of General Michael Gambier-Parry and the British garrison of Mechili.
+After the signing of the armistice of Villa Incisa, on 25 June the Division was transferred to the west of Tripoli, where it remained with coastal defence tasks until April of the following year, then participating in Operation Sonnenblume, the reconquest of Cyrenaica, after the arrival of the Afrika Korps; during this operation, in early April 1941, Zaglio received the surrender of General Michael Gambier-Parry and the British garrison of Mechili.
 Having fallen seriously ill, he then had to hand over command to General Antonio Franceschini and returned to Italy in May 1941.
-On 1 May 1942 he assumed command of the 26th Infantry Division "Assietta", stationed in Sicily, which he held until 1 February 1943.
+On 1 May 1942, he assumed command of the 26th Infantry Division "Assietta", stationed in Sicily, which he held until 1 February 1943.
 He was then promoted to lieutenant general and attached to the command of the Sixth Army for a month, and then to the Territorial Defence Command of Treviso.
 The armistice of Cassibile found him in his villa in Col di Salce (near Belluno), ill and tired and he remained here until the end of the war, taking no part in military and political events.
-After the end of the war he was city councilor and commissioner of the civil hospital in Belluno, as well as local President of the Nastro Azzurro Institute, the Veterans' Association, the War Mutilated Association and the Associazione Nazionale Alpini (ANA) Section of Belluno.
-He died on June 16, 1961 and was buried in the Prade cemetery in Belluno.
+After the end of the war, he was a city councillor and commissioner of the civil hospital in Belluno, as well as local President of the Nastro Azzurro Institute, the Veterans' Association, the War Mutilated Association and the Associazione Nazionale Alpini (ANA) Section of Belluno.
+He died on 16 June 1961, and was buried in the Prade cemetery in Belluno.